KalebGordon/group-4-final-project/README.md

 Preliminary dashboards were created in Tableau to vizualize the data to allow us to view potential trends.

-## Dashboards

-Preliminary dashboards were created in Tableau to vizualize the data to allow us to view potential trends.

 #### Emissions by Type
 ![](img/emissions_by_type.png)